More people in Poland willing to take AstraZeneca shot, says PM | Health

 More people in Poland willing to take AstraZeneca shot, says PM

+"This shows that we made the right decision not to suspend vaccinations with AstraZeneca.
+There are definitely more people willing to be vaccinated with this vaccine."
+Morawiecki's top aide, Michal Dworczyk, who heads the country's vaccination programme, said that on Saturday the number of people not showing up to get their shot had reached 70% at some vaccination points.

+However, he said the numbers of people registering to be vaccinated this week had increased from a week ago.
+"The registration level is much better than the registration which started on March 18...
+I hope this confidence in the AstraZeneca vaccine comes back," he told a separate news conference.

-Poland is grappling with spiraling infection rates amid a third wave of the pandemic driven by a highly contagious variant of the coronavirus first discovered in Britain.
+Poland is grappling with spiralling infection rates amid a third wave driven by a highly contagious variant of the coronavirus first discovered in Britain.
 Health Minister Adam Niedzielski said on Monday the numbers of daily cases would continue to grow for two to three weeks.

 The country of 38 million has reported 2,073,129 cases of the coronavirus and 49,365 deaths.